Chapter 2 : Impression

 “Just the answer I was looking for, congratulations!
-Due to your impeccable cooperation, you’ve earned your ticket out of here,” the handsome wizard stated calmly, leaning back in his chair and crossing his arms, “and straight to Azkaban.”
+Due to your impeccable cooperation, you’ve earned your ticket out of here,” the handsome wizard sneered, leaning back in his chair and crossing his arms, “and straight to Azkaban.”

 The air in the room grew tense.
 Anaxandra had been slightly amused at first, but now she felt rigid.
 Something about this man was different from the others who had waltzed in here thinking they could easily coax information out of her.
-The fire in his eyes was real, and it grew even more intense.
+The fire in his eyes was real, growing more intense with each passing moment.

 “You want to play games?
 Fine, let’s play a game.”
 Leaning forward in his chair, a slight sneer began to contort his face and Anaxandra’s heart began to race.
 “You’re tired of questions, so be it.
 As am I. Now I’m demanding that you give me your name.”